Marche Henri IV

 "Marche Henri IV", alternatively "Vive Henri IV" or "Vive le roi Henri", is a popular French song celebrating King Henry IV of France (also known as Le Bon Roi Henri, "Good King Henry").
 The melody was heard of as early as 1581, when it was mentioned in the book of Christmas songs of Christophle de Bordeaux, under the name "Chant de la Cassandre".
-It was a de facto royal and national anthem of the Kingdom of France (the kingdom did not have an official anthem).
+It was a de facto anthem of the post-Restoration Kingdom of France (the kingdom did not have an official anthem).